+Terminological entry:

+speech community adopts adopted definition citing reference

+the speech community agrees that the definition identified by the reference can serve as the adopted definition

+Depicted as:

-Fig. C.7 — Depicting a verb concept with arity of three
+Figure C.7 — Depicting a verb concept with arity of three

-C.4.4 Characteristics
+C.4.4 Unary Verb Concepts

-UML associations only apply to binary and higher-arity.
-Ordinarily a characteristic is transformed into a UML Boolean attribute, as shown in Figure C.8.
+Each terminological entry for a verb concept with exactly one verb concept role (i.e., a unary verb concept) is depicted as follows.

+The diagramming convention used for a verb concept with one role is a starburst with a solid line from one of its points to the subject noun concept rectangle and the verb phrase annotated adjacent to the starburst, as shown in Figure C.8.

+Terminological entry:

+element of governance is directly enforceable

+violations of the element of governance can be detected without the need for additional interpretation of the element of governance

+Depicted as:

-Fig. C.8 — Depicting the characteristic 'advance rental is assigned' as a Boolean attribute
+Figure C.8 — Depicting the unary verb concept 'element of governance is directly enforceable'

-However, the SBVR characteristic is more accurately modeled in UML using an alternative style, which applies the same conventions described in sub clause H.4.3, adapted for the unary case shown in Figure C.9.

-Fig. C.9 — Depicting the characteristic 'advance rental is assigned' using association notation

 C.5 Roles

-Note that a 'role' in SBVR is a concept in its own right.

-C.5.1 Role depicted as an Association End Name

-A term for a role is typically shown as an association end name.
-Multiple appearances of the same role name coming into the same class imply a more general 'role' concept as well as the specific roles shown.
+In SBVR, a 'role' is a kind of noun concept.
+Multiple appearances of the same role term annotated adjacent to a concept rectangle is interpreted as meaning the same role concept.

-Note: Figure C.10 shows two verb concept wordings for the same verb concept (see also sub clause C.4.2).
+C.5.1 Role depicted as a Connection End Term

+In a concept model diagram, a role concept's term is most often shown as a label at one end of the verb concept's connection line.
+Figure C.9 shows a verb concept wording that uses the role 'signifier' (which ranges over the noun concept 'expression').

+Terminological entries:

-speech community uses vocabulary
+speech community regulates its usage of signifier

-vocabulary has audience
+signifier

+role

+expression that is a linguistic unit or pattern, such as a succession of speech sounds, written symbols or gestures, used in a designation of a concept

+Depicted as:

-Fig. C.10 — Depicting a role as an association end name
+Figure C.9 — Depicting a role as a connection end term

-C.5.2 Role depicted using UML Stereotyping
+C.5.2 Role depicted as a Concept Rectangle

-Since a 'role' in SBVR is a concept in its own right it can also be depicted as a class (rectangle), with UML stereotyping used to denote the general concept that it ranges over.
-As illustrated in C.11, the stereotype <<role>> can be reflected for the class or the generalization line can use the stereotype <<is-role-of>>.
+Since a 'role' in SBVR is a concept in its own right it can also be depicted in a concept model diagram as a concept rectangle, with a «role» tag used to denote that its concept type is 'role', as illustrated in Figure C.10.

+Terminological entry:

+unitary noun concept

+role

+noun concept that corresponds to at most one thing at a time

+Depicted as:

-Fig. C.11 — Depicting a role as a class, with stereotyping
+Figure C.10 — Depicting a role as a concept rectangle using the «role» tag

 C.5.3 Term for a Role in a Verb Concept Wording

-When a term for a role is used in a verb concept wording, and that wording is not an attributive form (e.g., "a has b"), then the term for the role needs to be shown.
+When a term for a role is used in a verb concept wording, and that wording is not an attributive form (e.g., "a has b"), then the term for the role needs to be shown as part of the text on the verb concept line.
 It is not shown as an association end because that would imply an attribute form (e.g., "has").
-Instead, the term for the role is underlined and shown, along with the verbal part of the verb concept wording.
+Instead, the term for the role is underlined and shown, along with the verbal part of the verb concept wording, as illustrated in Figure C.11.

-Figure C.12 gives an example.
-In the verb concept "rental incurs late return charge" (from EU-Rent), 'late return charge' is a term for a role -- the general concept is 'penalty charge'.
-Rather than put "incurs" on the association line connecting "rental" to "penalty charge," the text on the line incorporates the term for the role and reads, "incurs late return charge."
+Terminological entry:

+variable is free within semantic formulation

+semantic formulation includes variable without binding

+the semantic formulation employs the variable, but does not introduce it

+Depicted as:

-Fig. C.12 — Example of a term for a role in a verb concept wording
+Figure C.11 — Example of a term for a role in a verb concept wording